RichardTMiles/Singleton/README.md

    methods, or public closures.
 Passed arguments will be sent to `Skeleton` which will be returned (a *mixed* value).

-- `useSkeleton` takes two unique parameters: a method name and supporting arguments.
+- `Skeleton` takes two unique parameters: a method name and supporting arguments.
    If a method is found the passed arguments will be reflected.
-If the ran method results in null or void, then the current object will be returned.
-The abstraction MUST first attempt to see if any coustom methods (sotred in the methods varible) have been defined during the current execution.
+If the requested method results in null or void, then the current object will be returned.
+The abstraction MUST first attempt to see if any custom methods (sotred in the methods varible) have been defined during the current execution.
 If not found, the `Skeleton` will then check if a method (type private) exists within the current scope.
 Finally, if still not avalible `useSkeleton` will attempt to see if there exists a closure defined in the public scope